rlehfeld/rpyc-ng/docs/docs/zerodeploy.rst

 On-Demand Servers
 -----------------
 Zero-deploy is ideal for use-once, on-demand servers.
 For instance, suppose you need to connect to one of your machines periodically or only when a certain event takes place.
-Keeping an RPyC server up and running at all times is a waste of memory and a potential security hole.
+Keeping an RPyC-NG server up and running at all times is a waste of memory and a potential security hole.
 Using zero-deploy on demand is the best approach for such scenarios.

 Security
 --------
 Zero-deploy relies on SSH for security, in two ways.
-First, SSH authenticates the user and runs the RPyC server under the user's permissions.
-You can connect as an unprivileged user to make sure strayed RPyC processes can't ``rm -rf /``.
+First, SSH authenticates the user and runs the RPyC-NG server under the user's permissions.
+You can connect as an unprivileged user to make sure strayed RPyC-NG processes can't ``rm -rf /``.
 Second, it creates an SSH tunnel for the transport, so everything is kept encrypted on the wire.
 And you get these features for free -- just configuring SSH accounts will do.